FabianaCampanari/University-Grades-Tracker/README.md

 # <p align="center"> University Grades Tracker </p>

-Welcome to my University Grades Tracker repository !
+<p align="center"> Welcome to my University Grades Tracker repository !
 This repository is dedicated to tracking my progress and grades in the course of Systems Analysis and Software Development at Impacta University, São Paulo, Brazil 🇧🇷 .
 Here you will find information about my performance in subjects such as Database, Programming Logic, Python Programming Language and more.
 Feel free to explore and leave any comments or suggestions.
-Thank you for visiting!
+Thank you for visiting! /p>

 <p align="center"> < studying with love & joy /> 🧡